mapping-elections/site/_maps/meae.congressional.congress18.pa.county.md

 :::

-Pennsylvania elected eight Federalists and seventeen Democratic-Republicans to the Seventeenth Congress.
+Pennsylvania elected eight Federalists and seventeen Democratic-Republicans to the Eighteenth Congress.

 Mapping this election is incomplete because of the lack of local returns in many areas.
 Pennsylvania was apportioned three more seats in the